Adding heat to your food can be done in several ways; here’s how to dry peppers.

 You can do this by cutting the peppers in half and putting them on a baking sheet in a single layer.

-Wearing rubber gloves when handling hot peppers is a good idea.
+Wearing food safe gloves when handling hot peppers is a good idea.

-This will allow the peppers to dry from the heat and the propped door will allow for the air to circulate.
+This will let the peppers dry from the heat and the propped door will allow for the air to circulate.

-Another way to have dried hot peppers is to tie them on a string and hang them in a cool dark place with good air circulation.
+Another way to get dried hot peppers is to tie them on a string and hang them in a cool dark place with good air circulation.

 This method will take weeks, but it will provide you with peppers all year around.